LearnersGuild/partners/Guiding Principles/Conflict.md

 * It’s impossible to change other people.
 We can only change ourselves.
 * We take ownership for our thoughts, beliefs, words, and actions.
 We don’t spread rumors.
 * We don’t talk behind someone’s back.
-* We resolve disagreements one-on-one and don’t drag other people into the problem.
+* We resolve disagreements directly with those involved, and don't drag anyone else into the problem.
 * We don’t blame problems on others.
 When we feel like blaming, we take it as an invitation to reflect on how we might be part of the problem (and the solution).
 * We focus on strengths more than weaknesses, on opportunities more than problems.